-The advertisement should be a reflection of the organisation and different organisations will have their own way of making it as eye-catching as possible, using their logo and words, which are commonly associated with their brands.
+The advertisement should be a reflection of the organisation, and different organisations will have their own way of making it as eye-catching as possible, using their logos and words which are commonly associated with their brands.

 However, there are some general recommendations which make a job advertisement more effective, which include:

-- Making sure it is easy to understand – it should be completely to the point.
+- Making sure it is easy to understand – it should be succinct and to the point.

 - Ensuring all key elements of the job are included to make it as attractive as possible to potential candidates.